-Consider whether you can make any short-term savings by reducing or cutting out unessential expenses.
+Consider whether you can make any short-term savings by reducing or cutting out non-essential expenses.

 A proper examination of your bank statements can be a real eye-opener.
-All those small but recurring payments – a daily coffee or lunch at work, the unused gym membership or Netflix subscription – can soon add up.
+All those small but recurring payments – lunch at work, the unused gym membership or Netflix subscription – can soon add up.

-Find out more: 50 ways to save money
+Find out more: best ways to save money